graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {groupedFieldSet} be the result of {CollectFields(subscriptionType, selectionSet, variableValues)}.
 - If {groupedFieldSet} does not have exactly one entry, raise a _request error_.
-- Let {fields} be the value of the first entry in {groupedFieldSet}.
+- Let {fieldDetailsList} be the value of the first entry in {groupedFieldSet}.
+- Let {fieldDetails} be the first entry in {fieldDetailsList}.
+- Let {node} be the corresponding entry on {fieldDetails}.
-- Let {fieldName} be the name of the first entry in {fields}.
+- Let {fieldName} be the name of {node}.
 Note: This value is unaffected if an alias is used.
-- Let {field} be the first entry in {fields}.
 - Let {argumentValues} be the result of {CoerceArgumentValues(subscriptionType, field, variableValues)}
 - Let {fieldStream} be the result of running